Bira/octopus-carnival/_posts/2022-02-18-troglodyte.md

 We already discussed their lore in the [MM/MV post][2], so I'm not going to repeat that discussion here.
 However we do get a bit of additional lore.
 It seems thrashers are actually _nonsapient_, and their fellow troglodytes keep them in cages when not using them as attack beasts.
-I wouldn't use this charming bit of lore in my own campaigns.
+I wouldn't use this "charming" bit of lore in my own campaigns.

 ## Troglodyte Deepscourge